 Oh okay, one last thing about the character voices and the writing.
 They say “fuck” a lot.
 Like, A LOT.
 And I am someone that swears pretty freely and frequently, so I definitely don’t mind some adult language in my books.
 But these characters used this one particular curse word about as frequently as a teenager trying to show how mature and grown up they are by swearing, you know?
 I don’t mind it being in there, but I think that it could maybe have been dialed back the tiniest bit.
 Even if only for one of the characters – another opportunity to make the POVs feel separate.

 Okay, now on to the last point.
 The last thing that kept me from really fully loving this book.
 It felt a bit like the book was confused on what age it was being written for.
 Like I said earlier, at times it felt almost DCOM-like with the fourth wall breaking narration and some of the sillier shenanigans that the two characters get into together, so there was once or twice that I looked back at the listed genres to see if it was a YA book and I just didn’t remember.
 But then about halfway through the book the slow-burn romance turns to full on, spicy, sex on the page scenes, that definitely keep the book squarely in the adult column.
+Again, I enjoyed the comedy that these narrations could provide, and it’s no secret that I’m not afraid of some spicy scenes in my books.
+But it just felt at times like these two aspects of it were meant for different books, and they just got unceremoniously combined in the editing phase.

 Okay one more thing worth noting – this book is downright silly at times with the way the witchy world was built for the reader.
 We don’t get a ton of traditional world building that you would expect from a full blown fantasy novel, but we do get little glimpses into it.
 And from what I was able to gather, it is a witchy-version of our current world, where they still watch the Superbowl and Daniel Craig 007 movies, but they use Witchygram instead of Instagram.

+All of that being said, I would still overall recommend this book to my friends and fellow readers, and I’m looking forward to the continuation of the series.
 I don’t think that it’s perfect by any means, but not every book needs to be!
 It was still a fun, fairly light, quick read.
 But my words of wisdom would be that if you are going to read it, really lean in to the sillier sides!
 I think you’ve got to if you’re going to really enjoy it.

 About the Author: